zmj/sqlite-fast/README.md

 # SQLite-Fast

 SQLite-Fast is a high performance, low allocation SQLite wrapper targeting .NET Standard 1.6.
+This library is available on NuGet: https://www.nuget.org/packages/Sqlite.Fast/

 ### Use Case